Animae-Magnae-Prodigus/blog/_posts/science-fiction/2025-01-29-André-Carneiro-Darkness.md

 # Core: 4/9.
-So why did the world totally fall into absolute blackness that even the matches or five would not work?
+So why did the world totally fall into absolute blackness that even the matches or fine would not work?
 What about phosphorescence?
 I would give a higher score if the details on the cause of darkness were given.